-If the value of your blockchain asset rises, you may have the option to: add the increased value to the principal of the loan for additional capital from the lender or do nothing but continue to make payments according to the terms of the Lending Agreement.
-If the value of your blockchain asset drops enough to cause a breach of the agreed upon loan-to-value (LTV) threshold, you will be contacted by SALT Lending for a Collateral Maintenance Call.
+If the value of your blockchain asset rises, you may have the option to: add the increased value to the principal of the loan for additional capital from the lender or do nothing but continue to make payments according to the terms of the loan agreement.
+If the value of your blockchain asset drops enough to cause a breach of the agreed upon loan-to-value (LTV) threshold, you will be contacted by SALT for a Collateral Maintenance Call.
 You will be given an opportunity to either add additional collateral or make an additional principal payment, bringing your collateral account balance back into equilibrium.
 The options available to you depend on the loan terms agreed to at loan origination.

 Articles in this section

-- How do I meet a margin call?
+- How do I view my transactions

-- How am I notified of a margin call?
+- How do I create a wallet?

 - Why can't you lend in my area?

 - Why SALT doesn't run a credit check?

 - How does the referral program work?

 - Does using my blockchain asset as collateral for cash loans avoid a taxable event?

 - Where are the notifications settings in my account?